 Somakhya: “When I revealed the vidyā to Lootika, I did not give her the nirmālya-devatā too.
 The test to see whether she was fit for sādhana was whether she got it on her own seeing my actions – since you know well that we have no idol of the nirmālya-devatā unlike for Indra or Rudra.
 I would let her tell you how she arrived at it without mentioning their names and then you can see if you obtained the right signal.”

 Lootika: “Indeed Somakhya did not impart me the rahasya of the nirmālya-devatā upon imparting the kalpoktā vidyā-s to me when we were young.
 Having studied the ritual I wondered if the Skanda ever had a nirmālya-devatā.
 Sometime during the summer festival of Kārttikeya our family and that of Somakhya’s were visiting the hilltop shrine of the god.
-There during the public service I closely observed the deśika the temple had called perform the rite.
+There during the public service I closely observed the deśika the temple had called to perform the rite.
 He offered the nirmālya to the gaṇa Vīrabāhu.
 Indeed, that’s not a wrong procedure.
 In the old days among the dramiḍa peoples ruled a powerful line of kings well-versed in rituals known as the Pāṇḍya-s with their capital at Dakṣiṇa-mathura.
 On the outskirts of the old town of these dramiḍa-s was a giant temple of Guha.
 There the deśika-s of the Pāṇḍya-rājan performed the ritual as specified in the dakṣiṇa-gharāṃnāya taught by Madhurai Mārkaṇḍeya the Vaikhānasa.
 In that the proper vidhi with the nirmālya-devatā as Vīrabāhu was specified.
 But the dakṣiṇa-gharāṃnāya-s kalpa was completely lost though the kaumāra-śāsana continued to flourish in that part of the country.
 Only allusions of that ancient tradition survive in old dramiḍa songs.
 So the nirmālya offering has no appropriate mantra.
 After that the families got to do their own rituals.
 Somakhya’s father asked him to perform it on all our behalf.
 I observed closely and saw that he placed a piṇḍa of haridra prepared with the juice of the Calotropis gigantea plant.
 Before invoking the nirmālya-devatā I saw him sever it vertically into two halves with the darbha grass.
 Immediately I knew the nīrmālya devatā as per the northern gharāṃnāya as was expounded by Acalanātha and his dūtī Mayūraśikhā at the Acalakṣetra in the Pāñcanada.”